-Let’s begin with the obvious: the best way to address academic difficulty is to address your academic concerns before they become problems.
+Let’s begin with the obvious: the best way to avoid academic difficulty is to address your academic concerns before they become problems.
 Be proactive!
-Meet with Letters and Science college advisors in 1117 Cheadle Hall and with the undergraduate advisor in your major department as you choose courses for each quarter, making sure you are enrolling in a manageable and appropriate course load.
-If you have concerns during the quarter, meet with an advisor to consider your options.
+Meet with a College of Letters and Science advisor in 1117 Cheadle Hall and/or with the undergraduate advisor in your major department as you choose courses for each quarter, making sure you are enrolling in a manageable and appropriate course load.
+If you encounter issues or difficulties during the quarter, meet with an advisor to consider your options.

-Also, be aware of important academic polices.
-The Letters and Science Adivsing website has information on Policies and Regulations and Degree Requirements.
+Also, be aware of important academic policies.
+The Letters and Science Advising website has information on Policies and Regulations and Degree Requirements.
 Review the copy of LASAR (Letters and Science Academic Requirements) that you received at Orientation.
 It also available as a PDF or a mobile Guide on your phone, tablet, or computer.
 For a detailed presentation of all the academic policies and requirements, go the UCSB Catalog.
-The website of the Office of the Registrar is were you'll find university deadlines, fee information, enrollment and withdrawal forms, and information about GOLD.
+The website of the Office of the Registrar is where you'll find university deadlines, fee information, enrollment and withdrawal forms, and information about GOLD.

 While at UCSB, you will grow tremendously not just as a student but as a person, encountering new and sometimes highly challenging experiences.
-If you begin to question your ability to manage these changes while maintaining academic success, consider meeting with one of the counselors or therapists at Counseling and Psychological Services.
-It is good to be thinking about what happens after graduation, but there is a difference between planning and worrying: work with the Career Services staff to consider how your undergraduate studies will lead to new opportunities and careers after your time here at UCSB is completed.
+If you begin to question your ability to manage these changes while maintaining academic success, consider meeting with a counselor or therapist at Counseling and Psychological Services.
+Also, while it is good for you to be thinking about what happens after graduation, there is a difference between planning and worrying--work with the Career Services staff to consider how your undergraduate studies can lead to new opportunities and careers after your time here at UCSB is completed.

 There are plenty of resources on campus to help you be a successful student, and the best students know to ask for help.